IRENE RICE PEREIRA (1902-1971)

 Biography • Irene Rice Pereira (1902-1971)

-The 1940s saw a further maturation of the artist's work, recognized in 1940 by the Museum of Modern Art's purchase of Pereira's third oil on glass painting, entitled Shadows on Painting, 1940.
-She was deeply stirred by new concepts of matter, energy and space, and in 1943 Pereira's work began to exhibit a deeper sense of space and much more complex designs.
+The 1940s saw further maturation of the artist’s work, recognized in 1940 by the Museum of Modern Art’s purchase of Pereira’s third oil on glass painting, Shadows on Painting, 1940.
+She was deeply stirred by new concepts of matter, energy and space, and in 1943 Pereira’s work began to exhibit a deeper sense of space and much more complex designs.
 Maze-like, or window-like, designs created depth on the flat surface of the canvas, while different colors juxtaposed in her compositions were used to indicate space, matter and time.
-These developments in Pereira's repertoire attracted museum attention, and both the Newark Museum and the Metropolitan Museum purchased her work in 1944 and the Museum of Modern Art included her in their 14 Americans exhibition in 1946, which opened at MoMA in September then traveled across the country.
+These developments in Pereira’s repertoire attracted museum attention, and both the Newark Museum and the Metropolitan Museum purchased her work in 1944 and the Museum of Modern Art included her in their Fourteen Americans exhibition in 1946, which opened at MoMA in September then traveled across the country.

-Through the late 1940s and into the early 1950s, Pereira continued to refine her skills as an artist and to create ever more complex paintings.
-In 1952 she married the Irish poet George Reavey and the couple settled in Manchester, England.
-Although Pereira had a successful exhibit that year at the Institute of Contemporary Arts in London, the gray, rainy weather of England was not to her liking.
-In 1953 the couple moved back to New York, where Pereira not only continued a successful artistic career, but also became an accomplished poet and author, publishing ten books of poems and essays, including The Nature of Space: A Metaphysical and Aesthetic Inquiry, 1956.
+In the 1950s, Pereira became an accomplished poet and author, publishing ten books of poems and essays, including The Nature of Space: A Metaphysical and Aesthetic Inquiry, 1956.
 As abstraction came to dominate the artistic community of America in the 1950s, Pereira continued to enjoy much success as a painter.
 The Whitney Museum of American Art held a major exhibition on Irene Rice Pereira and Loren MacIver curated by John I.H.
 Baur in 1953.
-In the late 1950s, Pereira began to focus more energy on her writing and poetry, although she continued to paint until her death in 1971.
+In the late 1950s, Pereira began to focus more on her writing and poetry, which led to the Lapis paintings executed in the 1960s until her death in 1971.